Local Lexington, NC Exterminator For Mosquitoes

 COVID-19 is a new disease, and very little has been known about it.
 Scientists are frantically looking for a vaccine that could end this problem once and for all.
 A few months ago, all early information used to come from China.
 As months passed, information about the virus came in trickles from other sources.
 It has been observed that the people who are at higher risk of being infected are the elderly and those who are immunocompromised.
 Those who have serious chronic medical conditions like heart disease, diabetes, and lung disease are immunocompromised people.
 Health care workers also are at high risk and have high mortality rates.

 However, it should be noted that there are quite a number of well-known celebrities and professional athletes who were now infected.
-It can be said, therefore, that the virus chooses no one..
-Months ago, it was thought that children are less prone to infection, but this proved to be false as many children were infected and died due to COVID-19.
+It can be said, therefore, that the virus can infect anyone.
+Months ago, it was thought that children are less prone to infection, but this proved to be false as many children were infected with COVID-19.

 Is COVID-19 Treatable?